 And once you arrive in Bali, you might be shocked at how cheap the island has become due to the coronavirus pandemic.
 The same goes for most tourist destinations.
 Due to lack of tourists, for the first time supply is now outweighing demand.
 Accommodation prices are at rock bottom.
 Bar’s and restaurants are offering “Covid Discounts” and tour operators have some of the lowest prices imaginable.

 Now, having spent my entire life dedicated to working in the tourism industry.
 It’s clear that the pandemic is hurting a lot of people.
 The tourism industry is bleeding and it’s difficult to watch the industry crumble and hurt so bad, many have lost their business and income due to the pandemic… myself included.

 But on the flip side, travel is more affordable in 2020 than it has ever been.
-For example, the price to rent a villa, with a private pool has crashed to under $300 USD a month.
+For example, the monthly cost to rent a villa, with a private pool has crashed to under $300 USD a month.
 Less than half of what I would have paid before the pandemic!
 So while the initial cost of actually travel to and entering Bali has increased.
 You’ll find the island much cheaper than you remembered.

 Is It Safe To Travel Internationally To Bali

 Being honest, in comparison to other countries, Indonesia does have a high number of coronavirus cases, which includes cases in Bali.
 But, to put it into perspective Indonesia also has the 4th largest population in the world.

 There are cases of coronavirus in almost every country on the planet, there is no avoiding the virus.
 I don’t think the virus is going to disappear anytime soon and it is something we will all have to learn to live with sooner or later.
 For me personally, I decided that the reward outweighs the risk.
 And my personal circumstances, having been travelling full time for the past decade, and not having a “permanent” home.
 Made the stay at home orders impossible for me.